frida/frida-website/_i18n/en/_docs/stalker.md

-One thing to note with each of these functions, however, is that they all call `gum_exec_block_write_unfollow_check_code()` to generate code for checking if stalker is to stop following the thread.
+One thing to note with each of these functions, however, is that they all call `gum_exec_block_write_unfollow_check_code()` to generate code for checking if Stalker is to stop following the thread.
 We'll have a look at this in more detail next.

 ## Unfollow and tidy up